10Secchi/SCHISM-TileViewer/ESC1BS.md

 ## WHY? - Objective and Background

-The objective of this demonstrator is to showcase the results of Application 2.1.2.3 ([D8.1](https://docs.google.com/document/d/1AXOMLxra9OLt3CGxj5IWgSxqhNLrOAe-/edit)), which addresses the Environmental and Societal Challenge (ESC) from Topic Group 1: **Coastal Erosion Dynamics** for the Northwestern Black Sea pilot area.
+The objective of this demonstrator is to showcase the results of Application 2.1.2.3 ([D8.1](https://docs.google.com/document/d/1AXOMLxra9OLt3CGxj5IWgSxqhNLrOAe-/edit)), which addresses the Environmental and Societal Challenge (ESC) from Topic Group 1: **Coastal Erosion Dynamics** for the Western Black Sea pilot area.

 Coastal hazards are becoming increasingly severe due to the combined effects of storms and the reduction in sediment supply.
 Addressing the driving mechanisms behind these hazards requires process-based models to resolve hydrodynamic, wave, and morphodynamic processes.
-In FOCCUS ESC1, the [GCOAST-BS](https://www.hereon.de/institutes/coastal_systems_analysis_modeling/research/gcoast/applications/index.php.en) forecasting system has been enhanced and extended across coastal modelling capabilities in the Northwestern Black Sea.
+In FOCCUS ESC1, the [GCOAST-BS](https://www.hereon.de/institutes/coastal_systems_analysis_modeling/research/gcoast/applications/index.php.en) forecasting system has been enhanced and extended across coastal modelling capabilities in the Western Black Sea.
 This downstream application can be launched as a dashboard from the sidebar menu and has been developed to support coastal assessment and provide insights for adaptation plans against coastal hazards.

 <img src="ToggleB.png" width="30%">